 During my Purpose, Vision, Mission, Principles seminar, I ask participants: “What is the one true purpose of your life?”
 Very few respond with “to survive”, although a few may come up with variants of being successful in some way.
 But the longer participants are given to consider the question for themselves, the more of them will respond with some variant of “To make a difference” or “To have made a difference.”

 Made a difference in what?
 And the answer is: how we are now.
 That to which we have evolved.
-We want to do our bit toward that.
+We want to do our bit toward that and our future evolution.

 Your contribution to human evolution

 A few thousand years ago humans were scratching around looking for nuts and berries, living in caves, and would be now if it weren’t for those who said, “There is a better way”.
 Those who innovated and invented fire, the wheel, steam, internal combustion, the light bulb, windows (both sorts) and the internet, are all examples of this.

 Humanity has evolved and is evolving because some among us not only existed but used their existence to better the lot of the human condition.
 Of course, now that we recognise the degradation of the planet, that contribution and service includes not just to humanity but to the world, to nature and its wildlife, if humanity is to survive and continue to evolve.